Published Fall 2015

 - Recipient of the 2013 "Senator Paul Simon National Award for Outstanding

-- #1 in the U.S. for international student satisfaction for academics and student support in the "International Student Barometer Survey" for 2013
+- #1 in the U.S. for both international student satisfaction for academics and student support in the "International Student Barometer Survey" for 2013

-- More than 20 percent of tenure-track faculty and 25 percent of new faculty are international.
+- More than 20% of tenure-track faculty and 25% of new faculty are international.

-- 2,000 international students and scholars representing 93+ countries
+- More than 2,000 international students representing 99 countries

-- 1,200 students participate annually in Education Abroad programs in 85+ countries.
+- More than 1,200 students participate annually in Education Abroad programs in 90+ countries.

 - 17 key strategic partnerships around the world, including four with leading Chinese universities

-- Host to the new Confucius Institute with its focus on water and environmental sustainability
+- Host to a specialized Confucius Institute with its focus on water and environmental sustainability

-- Integrally involved with both the INTO-CSU partnership to increase international enrollment and with the CSU Todos Santos Center in Mexico
+- Planning CSU's partnership with Semester at Sea and with the CSU Todos Santos Center in Mexico

 Programs of Research and Scholarly Excellence